UCSF-CBI/c4/docs/howto/gui-x11fwd.md

 ### Log into the cluster with X11 forwarding

 To setup the X11 forwarding when connecting to the cluster, just add option `-X` to your SSH call.
 For performance reasons, we will also add option `-C` to enable SSH compression.
 By using compression, the responsiveness and latency in GUIs will be much smaller - our benchmarks show a 5-7 times improvement when connected via the UCSF VPN (~60 Mbps download and ~5 Mbps upload).

+Mac users - for all the below instructions you will need to use `ssh -Y` secure x-forwarding.
+Unlike most Linux distros, OSX does not trust remote X servers by default.

 To login with X11 forwarding and compression enabled, do:

 ```sh
 {local}$ ssh -X -C alice@{{ site.login.hostname }}